YuktiNivara/Andromeda/Inspiring.md

 We are going to be adding a few lines here and there.
 This file is not complete and cannot be committed.

 God is there.
 Have a good day.

-I am testing the file for accuracy and consistency.